 - Be written in first-person prose.

-- Focus on topics that will be of interest to a range of evaluators, not just on the work that you are doing.
+- Focus on topics of interest to a wide range of evaluators.

-- At the very beginning, include a 1-3 sentence introduction to you and the general theme of your Hot Tips, Cool Tricks, Rad Resources, or Lessons Learned (but, you don’t have a lot of space and this isn’t all about you – keep it short and focused)
+- At the very beginning, include a simple greeting, and 1-3 sentence introduction of yourself and the general theme of your blog article (but, you don’t have a lot of space and this isn’t all about you – keep it short and focused)

 - Avoid self-promotion.